 As regards the product scope for uncleared equity derivatives, an exemption applies for options on single shares, on share baskets or equity index options.
-For such exempted products, the obligation to exchange variation and initial margin has been postponed until 1 January 2024.
+For such exempted products, the obligation to exchange variation and initial margin has been postponed until 1 January 2026 and, in the context of the FMIA Reform, such exemption shall become permanent.
 For all other uncleared equity derivatives, the bilateral margin obligations apply in full.